Officially the Cuban hurricane season starts at the first of June and ends the 30thof November. That’s 6 months.

-Two days before the damn thing arrives meteorologists are able to identify the region it will hit.
+Two days before the damn thing arrives meteorologists are able to identify the region it will hit with some precision.

 In the West the news will tell people to evacuate and everybody loads up his car and winds up in a enormous traffic jam.
 It’s hard to get out of the endangered zone.
 Cuba sends the army and busses to evacuate first the tourists and then the population.
 This is all well coordinated and works like clockwork.
 Hurricane discipline is great in Cuba and you will be taken to a hotel away from the dangerous zones!

 During the hurricane you might want to cut room service some slack.
 You will probably sit in the dark because the current is out.
 It might be a boring day (or even two) but you will live and will have a great story to tell.
 You might want to stock up on water as the showers might be out.